 In California, you can.
 An employer cannot retaliate against an employee for enforcing their rights under the CA EPA, and it cannot prohibit an employee from disclosing their own wages, discussing the wages of others, inquiring about another employee’s wages, or aiding or encouraging any other employee to exercise their rights under the CA EPA.
 Cal.
 Lab.
 C. §1197.5(k)(1).

 Contact the Women’s Rights Attorneys at the Genie Harrison Law Firm,

-Call us at (213) 805-5301 or use the email form below to provide us with a brief description of your case.
+For a completely confidential consultation with an experienced labor and employment attorney, please contact us at (213) 805-5301 or use the email form below to provide us with a brief description of your case: